 She's been offering professional dog training services since 2011 and has help hundreds of pet owners live a more fulfilling life with their canine pals.

-Her passions include working on complex behavior cases, teaching K9 Nose Work®, and working with her professional scent detection dogs for Conservation Dogs Collective, Inc.
+Since 2017, her passions have aligned with teaching K9 Nose Work® and working with her professional scent detection dogs for Conservation Dogs Collective, Inc.

 After spending my childhood pretending to be a dog (thanks for not thinking I was crazy, Mom & Dad!), I was so excited to finally get a dog my senior year of college.
 By the time I adopted Fanny in 2003, she'd already lived in three different homes.
 It was clear that she had issues with men.
 I knew we'd need to work together to help her feel safe at home and in our neighborhood.
 We started training with the practices I thought were best at the time made popular by a certain T.V. show that is still on the air today.